hawkticehurst/musician-meetup/README.md

 ## Database Schemas

-We will use MySQL as our persistent database.
+We used MySQL as our persistent database.

-Users: User represents a person who can log-in, message, and be a part of meetups on our site
+**Users Schema**: Represents a person who can log-in, send messages, and join meetups on our site.
 ```
 CREATE TABLE IF NOT EXISTS Users (
     ID INT NOT NULL AUTO_INCREMENT,